The Night Watch: Vandalism and restoration

 For much of its existence, the painting was coated with a dark varnish, which gave the incorrect impression that it depicted a night scene, leading to the name by which it is now commonly known.
 On 13 January 1911, a jobless shoemaker and former Navy chef attempted to slash the painting with a shoemaker's knife protesting his inability to find work.
 However, the thick coating of varnish protected the painting from any damage at that time.
 The varnish was removed only in the 1940s.

 On 14 September 1975, the work was attacked with a bread knife by an unemployed school teacher, Wilhelmus de Rijk, resulting in several large zig-zagged slashes up to 30 cm long.
-De Rijk, who suffered from mental illness, claimed he "did it for the Lord" and that he "was ordered to do it."
+De Rijk, who suffered from mental illness, claimed he "did it for the Lord" and that he "was ordered to do it".
 The painting was successfully restored after four years, but some evidence of the damage is still visible up close.
-De Rijk committed suicide in April 1976, before he could have been charged.
+De Rijk died by suicide in April 1976, before he could have been charged.

 On 6 April 1990, an escaped psychiatric patient sprayed acid onto the painting with a concealed pump bottle.
 Security guards intervened, stopping the man and quickly spraying water onto the canvas.
 Ultimately, the acid only penetrated the varnish layer of the painting, and it was fully restored.

 In July 2019, a long and complex restoration effort began.
-The restoration took place in public, in a specially-made glass enclosure built and placed in the Rijksmuseum, and was livestreamed.
+The restoration took place in public, in a specially made glass enclosure built and placed in the Rijksmuseum and was livestreamed.
 The plan was to move the 337 kg painting into the enclosure starting when the museum closed for the day on 9 July, then to map the painting "layer by layer and pigment by pigment", and plan conservation work according to what was found.
 Taco Dibbits, the Rijksmuseum's general director, said that despite working there for 17 years, he had never seen the top of the painting; "We know so little on how [Rembrandt] worked on making The Night Watch."

+While The Night Watch was being restored, museum curator Anne Lenders noticed that the dog in the painting appeared to be modelled after an illustration by Adriaen van de Venne.
+Analysis through X-ray demonstrated further similarities between the two dogs.

 New LED illumination

 On 26 October 2011, the Rijksmuseum unveiled new, sustainable LED lighting for The Night Watch.
-With new technology, it is the first time LED lighting has been able to render the fine nuances of the painting's complex colour palette.
+With new technology, it is the first time LED lighting has been able to render the fine nuances of the painting's complex color palette.

-The new illumination uses LED lights with a colour temperature of 3,200 kelvin, similar to warm-white light sources such as tungsten halogen.
-It has a colour rendering index of over 90, which makes it suitable for the illumination of artifacts such as The Night Watch.
+The new illumination uses LED lights with a color temperature of 3,200 kelvin, similar to warm-white light sources such as tungsten halogen.
+It has a color rendering index of over 90, which makes it suitable for the illumination of artifacts such as The Night Watch.
 Using the new LED lighting, the museum saves 80% on energy and offers the painting a safer environment because of the absence of UV radiation and heat.